Vegan Caesar Dressing – No anchovies

-- A couple of slices ciabatta, baguette or a nice whole grain bread
+- 2 slices ciabatta bread (or baguette or a nice whole grain bread)

-- Prep your salad – shred the lettuce, chop the tomatoes, grate the carrot (or whatever you’ve chosen) and put it in a large bowl.
+- Prep your salad – shred the lettuce, chop the tomatoes, grate the carrot (or whatever you’ve chosen) and put it in a large bowl.1 serving salad

 - Heat a pan and throw in the bread (without oil) and cook at a high heat for a couple of minutes – you want the bread to start crisping up.

 - While that’s happening add all the dressing ingredients to another bowl and mix well.
 That includes either ONE clove of garlic, or the garlic powder.1.7 oz soy milk, 2 tbsp olive oil, ½ tsp garlic powder, 1 tsp mustard, 1 tsp tomato paste, 2 tsp vinegar, Salt and pepper to taste

 - When the bread has started to get crispy, add a tbsp of olive oil and the other chopped garlic clove to the pan.
 Fry for another couple of minutes, but don’t let it burn.
-Turn the heat down if necessary.
+Turn the heat down if necessary.1 tbsp olive oil

 - Pour the dressing into the salad bowl and toss well 😉 ensuring all the salad gets coated.